What about elective credits?

 For those who are home educating and have the ability to choose elective credits, consider:

 The life-goals (if known) of your learner.
 For some high schoolers, they will have a clear understanding and direction for what they will pursue after high school graduation.
-Others young adults are still discovering their interests and therefore, their life goals.
+Other young adults will be exploring their interests and therefore, getting a better idea of what they might do after they turn the tassel.
 The good news is there is no right time for a learner to decide next steps after graduation.

 If there isn't a clear path, prepare for the broadest possibilities.
 Be careful not to short change the young adult.

-For those learners who do have an inkling of what they want to do, move in that direction while keeping a broad perspective.
+For learners who have an inkling of what they want to do post high school, they will move forward in that direction.
+As you help process their ideas, keep an open perspective.
 Be ready for change.
+An interest one semester may transform into a niche the following semester.

-For example, perhaps your learner aspires to be a veterinarian.
-One or our learners thought this career path might be a possibility.
-Our next right step was to consider talking with professionals in the field and then preparing for a job shadowing experience or volunteer opportunity.
-We considered several venues: a vet's office, a local clinic, and the animal shelter.
-The process involved conversations about what questions might be helpful should an opportunity come available to talk with a veterinarian.
-Helpful questions included:
+One of our high school learners became interested in veterinarian medicine.
+She even considered this as a possible career path for a few months.
+We felt our next right step was talking with professionals in the field and preparing for a job shadowing experience or volunteer opportunity should either become available to her.
+In our brainstorming process, we considered several venues: a vet's office, a local clinic, and the county animal shelter.
+As part of our conversations, we came up with what questions which would be helpful should an opportunity to talk with a veterinarian present itself.
+Our questions included:

 - What universities are considered optimal for this profession?